cogtoolslab/gallerize/README.md

 ```
 ./deploy.sh
 ```
+This does NOT serve the app.

 **Step 2**: Start node process to interface with mongodb.
 The app is running on the selected port (default: 8887). <br>
 ```
 node server/store.js --gameport xxxx
 ```
+This *will* serve the app, over the port passed to the gameport flag.

 ### Judy notes while chatting with Zixian:
 1. To check data that has been marked invalid see [this notebook](https://github.com/cogtoolslab/gallerize/blob/mturk/public/parser/find_invalid_drawings.ipynb)